atul-anurag-sharma/atulanurag/content/publication/global-three-vortex/index.md

 url_video:

 # Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
+# To use, add an image named `featured.jpg` or `featured.png` to your page's folder.
-# Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
   caption: ""
   focal_point: ""
   preview_only: false

 # Associated Projects (optional).
-#   Associate this publication with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `internal-project` references `content/project/internal-project/index.md`.
-#   Otherwise, set `projects: []`.
 projects: []
 ---